 But what about making purchases online?
 Here’s how to still use a cash budget and shop online.

-Part of my morning routine is spending just 5 minutes with Mark to go over any spending we have planned for the day.
-If he has lunch plans with friends, or I have a coffee date, or one of us needs to pick up some groceries, this check-in is where we talk about it.
+Part of my morning routine is spending just 5 minutes to go over any spending we have planned for the day.
+If I lunch plans with friends or a coffee date, or one of us needs to pick up some groceries, this check-in is where we talk about it.
 It keeps both of us from overspending and on budget.
 It also lets us know if one of us can take a cash envelope with us or if we need to divvy some out.

 Even if you’re single, you should still do this.
 It brings intentionality to your spending each day.
 This little check-in time is super important and valuable!!